CleverRaven/Cataclysm-DDA/doc/TESTING.md

 While the `CHECK` and `CHECK_FALSE` macros make assertions about the truth or falsity of expressions, they still allow the test to continue, even when they fail.
-This lets you do several `CHECK`s, and be informed if one *or more* of do not meet your expectations.
+This lets you do several `CHECK`s, and be informed if one *or more* of them do not meet your expectations.

 Another kind of assertion is the `REQUIRE` (and its counterpart `REQUIRE_FALSE`).
 Unlike the `CHECK` assertions, `REQUIRE` will not continue if